How to stay in the UK after graduation: Visas overview and career advice

 You should start looking earlier than you expect, in the second or third year of a three-year Bachelor’s degree or at the start of your Masters course.
 Even if you aren’t prepared to take on a job at this time, you will be very familiar with the job market and what employers are looking for when you need to close a job offer.

-Looking for a job in the UK?
+Looking for a job in the UK after graduation?
 We can help 💻

-We do 60-minute consultations as well as Full Support service packages to help you with all the stages, from CVs to interviews.
+We provide 60-min career coaching consultations as well as Guided Job Search career packages to help you with all the stages, from CVs to interviews.
 Book a free call to learn more.

 Around 40% of young people (aged 17-30) participate in higher education.
 This means that just having a degree is not enough to stand out from the crowd and get the best job offers.
 What employees value in addition to a graduate degree is experience.
 Gaining work experience while you study will help you stand out from the pack.